yanglinDeng/Metamorpher/README.md

 # <img width="32" alt="MetaMorpher Icon" src="imgs/metamorpher_logo.png"> Metamorpher
 **Metamorpher: A General Transformer for Compressing Multi-Modal Image Fusion Solutions**
 ## 📖 Paper Overview
-Metamorpher proposes a **general distillation framework** that which can distil arbitrary image fusion methods into an effective but super-light- weight volume student network, scaling the model size by a factor of 2 to 5 orders of magnitude.
+Metamorpher proposes a **general distillation framework** which can distil arbitrary image fusion methods into an effective but super-light- weight volume student network, scaling the model size by a factor of 2 to 5 orders of magnitude.

 ![Motivation](imgs/motivation.png)